survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 The build output hasn't received attention yet and no doubt it's going to be a little chunky, especially as you included React in it.
 You can apply a variety of techniques to bring down the size of the vendor bundle.
 You can also leverage client level caching and load individual assets lazily as you saw earlier.

 **Minification** is a process where the code is simplified without losing any meaning that matters to the interpreter.
-As a result, your code most likely looks jumbled, and it is hard to read.
+As a result, your code most likely looks jumbled, and it's hard to read.
 But that's the point.

 T> Even if you minify the build, you can still generate source maps through the `devtool` option that was discussed earlier to gain a better debugging experience, even production code if you want.